jomtek/Alabnet/README.md

 ![enter image description here](https://i.imgur.com/mlUgail.jpg)

 A lightweight, secure and open-source screenshare utility, written in C#, using no external library.

+# Notes
+ - At the moment, the encryption doesn't work properly.
+It is disabled temporarily.

 # Usage
 ## As a client
 - Download Alabnet